Pros and Cons of Online Mental Health Courses

 2. Increased Accessibility Across Australia

-3. Broader Range of Mental Health Courses
+3. A Broader Range of Mental Health Courses

-4. Cost-Effective Alternative to Campus Study
+4. A Cost-Effective Alternative to Campus Study

 Challenges of Online Mental Health Education